pizthewiz/CinderBlocks.org/README.md

 - Comments
 - Twitter announcements

-**NOTE**: The block discovery mechanism is imperfect as the GitHub API does not yet allow searching code, and turn some blocks may not be found.
-The [search results](https://github.com/search?p=1&q=cinder+path%3A%2Fcinderblock.xml&type=Code) blocks are discovered from should be reviewed before reporting an issue.
+**NOTE**: The block discovery mechanism is imperfect as the GitHub API does not yet allow searching code, and turn some a stratagem is used that misses some blocks.
+Blocks are discovered from the following [search results](https://github.com/search?p=1&q=cinder+path%3A%2Fcinderblock.xml&type=Code), it may be worth giving that a look before reporting an issue.
 Also, the microsite is *entirely un-styled* at present.

 ### DEVELOPMENT
 The repository contains two primary pieces, `web` and `intern`.
 The `web` folder contains a static user-facing microsite that is served directly via [AWS S3](http://aws.amazon.com/s3/).
 Conversely, `intern.js` is a [Node.js](http://nodejs.org) module that uses the [GitHub API](https://developer.github.com/v3/) (and scraping) to discover blocks and fetch the associated metadata.